The full guide for where to stay in Austin! Check out the top neighborhoods, most popular attractions, and best hotels for every music lover’s budget.

 Red River is actually only three blocks long but it has some of the best live music venues in all of Austin.
 Entertainment is king in this part of town, with plenty of bars, music venues, and nightclubs to choose from.

-If you're looking for a delicious meal in the Red River Cultural District, Stubb's Bar-B-Q is one of the ultimate favorites for locals and visitors alike for its music and food.
-Stop by Swan Dive for a combination of cocktails and burlesque or try a signature drink and some duck fat fries at Salty Sow.
+If you’re looking for a delicious meal in the Red River Cultural District, Stubb’s Bar-B-Q is one of the ultimate favorites for locals and visitors alike for its music and food.
+Another great barbecue spot nearby is Franklin Barbecue, if you’re willing to wait in line.

 Where to Stay in Red River Cultural District